Our lives are becoming fully digital.

 The alternative for traditional access protocols.
 Authenticating persons, not identities.

-Swipe ID is a small (pocket size) personal device suitable for all your identification, authentication and authorisation needs.
-It is the safest, most intuitive and versatile identification device available.
-One device that can communicate with your smartphone, computer and any real world place fitted with our custom made receiver.
+Swipe ID is a small (pocket size) personal device suitable for all your identification, authentication and authorization needs.
+It is the safest, most intuitive and most versatile identification device available.
+One device that can communicate with your smartphone, computer and many other real-world locations and online places.

-Transfer money, access websites, open the door of your property or access the VIP area of your favourite club: the versatility of your Swipe ID offers you an all-in-one access solution and it provides you with the ultimate level in online and offline access security.
+Transfer money, cross the border, e-sign Notary documents online, access websites, open the door of your property and vehicle and access an event in a stadium: the versatility of your Swipe ID offers you an all-in-one access solution and it provides you with the ultimate level in security.

 In addition, Swipe ID gives you individual control over your identity; images of your fingerprint are not stored.
 Moreover, no personal data is stored in our database, the Central Matching Base.
 And finally: one-time only enrolment is valid for all online and offline access applications and purposes.
 This eliminates the need for your biometric data to be stored at several different places, which may increase the chance that your (stored) biometric data will be stolen and misused.